bdgwallet/bdkmanager-swift/README.md

 # BDK Manager for iOS / Swift

-This package makes it easier to work with [bdk-swift](https://github.com/bitcoindevkit/bdk-swift) on iOS by providing good defaults, simple setup and modern SwiftUI compatible convenience methods and parameters.
+This package makes it easier to work with [bdk-swift](https://github.com/bitcoindevkit/bdk-swift) on iOS by providing good defaults, simple setup and modern SwiftUI compatible convenience functions and variables.

 It is still a work in progress and not ready for production.

 ## Installation

-Add this github repository https://github.com/BDGWallet/bdkmanager-swift as a dependency in your Xcode project.
+Add this github repository https://github.com/bdgwallet/bdkmanager-swift as a dependency in your Xcode project.
 You can then import and use the `BDKManager` library in your Swift code.

 ```swift